KVYB: 2010s: Classic formats, move to Ventura County

 On September 24, 2010, KMGQ changed its format from smooth jazz to classic rock, branded as "106.3 The Surf", and adopted the KRRF call sign.

 In 2011, KRRF was granted a construction permit from the Federal Communications Commission to change its city of license to Oak View, California and move to a new transmitter site in Ventura County.
 The effective radiated power at the new site is 960 watts with the height above average terrain the same as at the former facility on Gibraltar Peak above Santa Barbara.
 KRRF filed for a license for the new Oak View facilities on March 13, 2013, indicating that it had begun operations from the new site.
 The station's format remained classic rock.

 On March 31, 2013, KRRF began stunting with a wide range of music.
 On-air announcements stated "the time has come for something new" and advised listeners to tune in the following day at 6:33 p.m.
 At that time, KRRF switched its format to classic hits, branded as "Classic Hits 106.3", launching by playing 10,006 songs in a row.
 The first song on "Classic Hits" was "Two Tickets to Paradise" by Eddie Money.

 On August 15, 2014, KRRF began stunting with liners honoring the famous landmarks of Ventura County, teasing that "a new icon is coming to Ventura County — stay tuned".
 At 5:00 p.m. that day, KRRF switched to country, becoming one of the stations to launch Cumulus' new Nash Icon network as "106-3 Nash Icon".
 The last song on Classic Hits 106.3 was "Yesterday" by The Beatles, while the first song on Nash Icon was "Don't Rock The Jukebox" by Alan Jackson.

 Nash Icon programming ended on May 27, 2016 at noon when KRRF flipped to classic hip hop as "106-3 Spin-FM".
 The first song on Spin-FM was "Hypnotize" by The Notorious B.I.G.
 The station changed its call sign to KRUZ on February 17, 2017.

 On June 28, 2019, KRUZ changed its call sign to KVYB in preparation for a format change.
 The following day, KVYB flipped to CHR, branded as "106-3 The Vibe".
 At the same time, the KRUZ call letters moved to KVYB's previous home at 103.3 FM, which was stunting with clips of 1980s events, movies, video games, and songs that hinted at the launch of a new format.
 KRUZ flipped to classic hits on July 1.
 KVYB became the Ventura County radio affiliate for the Los Angeles Dodgers Radio Network on July 23, 2021; Dodgers games had previously been carried by KVEN, which Cumulus concurrently closed down.

+On April 21, 2025, KVYB dropped its top 40 format and joined Scott Shannon's True Oldies Channel network as "Groovy 106.3".